Kukës: Politics

-The Kukës municipality was formed in 2015 by the merger of the former municipalities Arrën, Bicaj, Bushtricë, Grykë-Çajë, Kalis, Kolsh, Kukës, Malzi, Shishtavec, Shtiqën, Surroj, Tërthore, Topojan, Ujmisht and Zapod, that became municipal units.
-The municipality spans 934.80 km² and had a total population of 47,985 people as of 2011.
+The Kukës municipality was formed in 1923 by the merger of the former municipalities Arrën, Bicaj, Bushtricë, Grykë-Çajë, Kalis, Kolsh, Kukës, Malzi, Shishtavec, Shtiqën, Surroj, Tërthore, Topojan, Ujëmisht and Zapod, that became municipal units.
+The municipality spans 934.80 km² and had a total population of 36,125 people as of 2023.

 Economy

-Kukës County is Albania's poorest region both historically and presently.
-Since the 1990s many of its inhabitants have migrated to Tirana or abroad, leaving to a decline in the local economy and making Kukës among Albania's and Europe's poorest regions and least developed.

-There is also a local historical museum and a carpet factory.

-The food industry is confined only to the production of alcoholic drinks produced in a drink factory, and to some local small workshops producing drinks and dairy products.
+After the fall of communism, due to the newly implemented freedom of movement among all Albanians, a significant number of Kukës's population relocated internally or emigrated abroad for better economic opportunities.

-The Highlanders in the region are well known for their developed agriculture.
+The region is well known for their developed agriculture.
 Kukës has a carpet factory whose products are for domestic and trade use.
-There is also a copper processing factory as the raw material, copper is found in this place.
+There is also a copper processing factory as the raw material.

 Kukës is a good centre for fishing and walking in the surrounding mountains.

-Kukës has an Kukes International Airport of its own.
-It is located approximately about 3.5 km (2.2 mi) south of Kukës city centre.
-The government of Albania granted permission for it to host international passenger traffic in 2016.
-Companies like Air Albania and Wizz Air operate services to Kukes, with direct flights from some European cities.
-On April 18th, 2021, the grand opening ceremony was held at the airport, with Air Albania Flight 9003 arriving from London.

 The A1 highway passes through Kukës.